TURN YOUR TEAM INTO A HUMAN FIREWALL

 There are a lot of service providers out there, but your staff were personable, friendly, knowledgeable and made it very clear they were there to help us get better, not to find as many exceptions as possible.

-They go out of their way to be helpful, offering their guidance and suggestions (as opposed to a cookie-cutter approach).
-Initially, we chose BAI because of their reputation.
-We went back to them the next few years because of their people and their professionalism, the depth of their technical and procedural knowledge, and friendliness.
+They go out of their way to be helpful, offering guidance (not a cookie-cutter approach).
+We chose BAI because of their reputation.
+We went back because of their people and professionalism, the depth of their technical knowledge, and friendliness.

 Far more extensive test than any we have had in the past… The reps are 100% on your project and always available to give you feedback.